vickywane/digitaloceanspaces-upload-api/submission.md

 #### Mutation Resolvers

 Going through the `schema.graphqls` file, there are only two mutation resolvers generated.
-One with the purpose of handling the user's creation, while the other to handle the profile image uploads.
+One with the purpose of handling the user's creation, while the other handles the profile image uploads.

 Modify the `CreateUser` mutation with the code snippet below to insert a new row containing the user details input into the database